-The current document shall apply for the evaluation of ICT products related to the Technical Domain of smart cards and similar devices (SC&SD), including related software development.
-Related software comprises SW necessary to operate the SC&SD (firmware, operating system), SW which contributes to the security of SC&SD, and software running on the SC&SD).
+In accordance with the EUCC, the current document must applies to the evaluation of ICT products related to the Technical Domains of smart cards and similar devices (SC&SD) and hardware devices with security boxes (HDwSB), including related software.
+Related software comprises items necessary to operate the SC&SD or HDwSB, as they contribute to the security of SC&SD or HDwSB.

 The document is based on the CEM.
-The requirements are structured according to ISO/IEC 27001.
-An information security management system certified according to ISO/IEC 27001 is neither necessary nor sufficient to pass Common Criteria evaluation.
+Due to document history, the requirements of the document are structured according to ISO/IEC 27001:2015.
+However, an information security management system certified according to any ISO/IEC 27001 version is neither necessary nor sufficient to pass Common Criteria evaluation.